 - Outdoor Research Men's Helium Rain 2.5L Jacket

 Cooking and Eating

 A good camp stove ticks all the boxes of being efficient, lightweight, and easy to use.
 I recommend choosing a stove based on the meals you intend to cook.
-If your food plan predominantly involves dehydrated meals, oatmeal, or other items that solely require boiled water, a stove such as a Jet Boil is an excellent choice.
+If your food plan predominantly involves dehydrated meals, oatmeal, or other items that solely require boiled water, stoves like the Jet Boil are an excellent choice.
 They can cook pasta, but you can’t get much more gourmet than that.
 If you want to whip up scrambled eggs and bacon, getting a stove with an exposed burner will be important.
 I own a MSR Pocket Rocket, which retails for the good value of $45, and I can cook just about anything from coffee to burritos to veggie pasta.
 Don’t expect to cook over a campfire.
 This is not always possible and shouldn’t be your main method for preparing meals.

-The only eating utensils required in the backcountry are a bowl and spoon.
+The only eating utensils required in the backcountry are a bowl and spoon, multiple dishes just add more weight.
+A pocket knife comes in handy to open packages or slice things, too.
 If coffee is on the menu, a small mug isn’t a bad idea, although a half-liter water bottle also works well for this purpose.
 The cookware you bring will depend on your stove and what you plan on eating.
 A Jet Boil requires no additional pots or pans, while an open burner stove needs a pot for boiling water and frying pan for eggs, toasting bagels, or anything a pot can’t do.
 I always bring an extra utensil for stirring or flipping that is sturdier and has a longer handle than the spoon I eat with.
 A drip coffee cone and filters can elevate the morning brew, but remember you will have to pack out all of your soggy, used grounds – I usually opt for instant coffee instead.

 Food and Fuel